geovedi/book-notes/2021/the-code-breaker.notes.md

   - Lander's responses remained vague, and the controversy continued to simmer.

 ### Patents
-- Section: Introduction
+- Introduction
   - The history of patents and their significance in promoting innovation and scientific progress.
   - The complexity of applying patent concepts, especially in areas like biological processes.
   - Historical examples of biological patents, including Louis Pasteur's microorganism patent.
-- Section: Emergence of Biotechnology Patents
+- Emergence of Biotechnology Patents
   - The birth of the biotechnology industry through patents on methods for manufacturing new genes using recombinant DNA.
   - Initial skepticism among scientists about patenting biological processes.
   - The economic impact of biotech patents on universities and researchers.
-- Section: The CRISPR-Cas9 Patent Battle
+- The CRISPR-Cas9 Patent Battle
   - The development of the CRISPR-Cas9 gene editing technology by Jennifer Doudna, Emmanuelle Charpentier, and their colleagues.
   - Filing of patent applications by both Doudna's team at Berkeley and Feng Zhang's team at the Broad Institute.
   - Controversy over the patent priority and who made the key discoveries first.
   - The significance of the term "obvious" in patent law and its application to biological processes.
   - Zhang's patent application being granted before Doudna's, sparking a legal battle.
   - Doudna's claim of interference, seeking to disallow Zhang's patents due to overlap.
-- Section: The Patent Dispute and Resolutions
+- The Patent Dispute and Resolutions
   - The use of evidence and declarations to argue for or against the "obviousness" of CRISPR-Cas9's use in human cells.
   - A three-judge panel's ruling in favor of Zhang and the Broad Institute based on the absence of interference.
   - The concept of "patentably distinct" subject matter and its role in the ruling.
   - Doudna's appeal and the launch of a new "priority dispute" case.
   - The complexity of defining the scope of patent claims and deciding on validity.
-- Section: Reflections and Implications
+- Reflections and Implications
   - The potential impact of the prolonged patent battle on the biotechnology field.
   - The possibility of a shared agreement between Doudna and Zhang as a more beneficial solution.
   - A comparison with the case of Jack Kilby and Robert Noyce sharing patent rights for the microchip.

 ### Therapies
-- Section: CRISPR-Cas9 in Medical Treatments
+- CRISPR-Cas9 in Medical Treatments
   - Victoria Gray became the first person in the US to be treated with CRISPR-edited stem cells to cure sickle-cell disease.
   - CRISPR Therapeutics, led by Emmanuelle Charpentier, conducted the clinical trial.
   - The edited stem cells were reinserted into Gray, aiming to produce fetal-stage hemoglobin to replace sickled cells.
   - Success in treating sickle-cell disease demonstrates the potential of CRISPR for non-heritable gene editing.
-- Section: Affordable CRISPR Treatments
+- Affordable CRISPR Treatments
   - Despite its potential benefits, CRISPR treatments can be expensive, potentially straining healthcare systems.
   - Jennifer Doudna recognized the need for affordable treatments during a Senate hearing and initiated a mission to make treatments accessible.
   - Collaborations with organizations like the Gates Foundation and NIH aim to advance the cause of health justice and ensure affordability.
   - The goal is to develop methods for gene editing within the patient's body to treat sickle-cell disease.
-- Section: CRISPR in Cancer Treatment
+- CRISPR in Cancer Treatment
   - CRISPR has been used in China to fight cancer by editing T-cells to disable a gene (PD-1) that inhibits the immune response.
   - The US later started clinical trials with more advanced techniques, achieving promising safety results.
   - CRISPR is also employed for cancer detection by designing diagnostic tools based on DNA sequences associated with different cancer types.
-- Section: CRISPR in Curing Blindness
+- CRISPR in Curing Blindness
   - Clinical trials are conducted to treat Leber congenital amaurosis, a form of congenital blindness, using in vivo CRISPR editing.
   - The procedure involves injecting CRISPR-Cas9 into eye cells beneath the retina to correct the mutated gene responsible for blindness.
   - The potential of permanent fixes for eye cells makes this approach promising.
-- Section: Future Applications of CRISPR
+- Future Applications of CRISPR
   - CRISPR holds potential to address various diseases beyond those discussed earlier.
   - Research focuses on editing genes related to cancer suppression, Alzheimer's risk, and heart disease.
   - Multiple clinical trials for various applications of CRISPR-Cas9 are in progress, showing its versatility.
   - Some researchers shifted focus to fight the coronavirus pandemic using CRISPR techniques.

 ### Biohacking
-- Section: DIY Biohackers and CRISPR
+- DIY Biohackers and CRISPR
   - Josiah Zayner, a biohacker, presented a do-it-yourself "frog genetic engineering kit" at a biotechnology summit.
   - The kit involved injecting CRISPR-edited DNA to inhibit myostatin, a protein that restricts muscle growth.
   - Zayner's unconventional persona and experiments exemplify a new breed of biohackers seeking to democratize biology.
   - Biohackers challenge traditional research and aim to keep the bio-frontier free of restrictions and regulations.
-- Section: Zayner's Background and Ventures
+- Zayner's Background and Ventures
   - Zayner is a former Motorola programmer with a plant biology degree, a molecular biophysics Ph.D., and NASA experience.
   - He chose to be a biohacker instead of working in traditional academic or corporate settings.
   - Zayner's experiments included a self-administered fecal transplant and founding The ODIN, an online biohacking supply store.
-- Section: Biohacking and the Establishment
+- Biohacking and the Establishment
   - Academic biologists criticize Zayner's methods as reckless and unscientific, cautioning against oversimplifying gene editing.
   - Zayner argues that he provides open access to DNA sequences and methods for kits, inviting scrutiny and transparency.
-- Section: Zayner's Self-Experiment and Philosophy
+- Zayner's Self-Experiment and Philosophy
   - Zayner injected himself with CRISPR-edited DNA during a conference, aiming to boost his muscle growth.
   - His demonstration challenged CRISPR's regulation and advocated for open access to genetic engineering.
   - Zayner envisions democratizing genetic engineering like the digital revolution, making it accessible to amateur bioengineers.
-- Section: Future of Biohacking and CRISPR
+- Future of Biohacking and CRISPR
   - As CRISPR technology advances, it may escape well-regulated labs and be explored by rebels and rogue biohackers.
   - Similar to the digital revolution, crowdsourcing and democratization could drive biotech innovation.
   - Benefits could include tapping into biological wisdom during pandemics and enabling citizens to test themselves and contribute to data collection.
   - Zayner's mission seeks to blur the lines between traditional biologists and DIY hackers, with the potential for CRISPR to impact COVID efforts.

 ### DARPA and Anti-CRISPR
-- Section: CRISPR as a Security Concern
+- CRISPR as a Security Concern
   - Jennifer Doudna became concerned about the potential misuse of CRISPR technology by hackers, terrorists, or foreign adversaries.
   - CRISPR could be engineered to create harmful changes, and its dual-use nature raised security worries.
   - A U.S. Defense Department-funded effort, "Safe Genes," aimed to defend against genetically engineered weapons, and DARPA funded various research projects.
-- Section: Anti-CRISPR Discovery
+- Anti-CRISPR Discovery
   - Anti-CRISPRs, proteins that can counteract CRISPR systems, were discovered by Joe Bondy-Denomy at the University of Toronto.
   - These proteins could disable the CRISPR-Cas9 enzyme and regulate gene editing systems.
   - Over fifty anti-CRISPR proteins were identified, and they had potential medical and defense applications.
-- Section: Doudna's Involvement and Projects
+- Doudna's Involvement and Projects
   - Doudna's lab collaborated with Bondy-Denomy to study anti-CRISPRs and their applications.
   - DARPA funded Doudna's Innovative Genomics Institute at Berkeley, which explored various CRISPR-related projects.
   - Research topics included radiation protection, gene drives, and defense against nuclear attack.
-- Section: Collaboration with Military
+- Collaboration with Military
   - DARPA's Biological Technologies Office initiated the Safe Genes program to address CRISPR's security implications.
   - Various labs, including George Church's and Josiah Zayner's, were involved in research funded by DARPA.
   - The military sought to tap into the hacker and citizen-scientist communities to improve defense and pandemic responses.
-- Section: Zayner's Involvement and Insights
+- Zayner's Involvement and Insights
   - Josiah Zayner, a biohacker known for self-experimentation, attended a U.S. Army conference on the implications of biotechnology for combat capabilities.
   - Zayner's impromptu talk highlighted the potential for non-traditional communities, like biohackers, to contribute to military efforts.
   - The idea of citizen-scientists and hackers collaborating to address threats was discussed, especially in the context of pandemics.
-- Section: Emerging Collaboration and Public Scientist Role
+- Emerging Collaboration and Public Scientist Role
   - The military officials' interest in involving unconventional communities indicated a shift in thinking.
   - Zayner's suggestion to engage with biohackers for solutions and collaboration was well-received.
   - The potential of CRISPR to address security concerns, fight pandemics, and protect soldiers was acknowledged.